JCassio1/Tic-Tac-Toe/README.md

 This is a simple tic tac toe game developed by Joselson Dias

+## What have I learnt

+∙ Create and Scan QR Codes
+∙ Use multipeer connectivity
+∙ Table views specifically for scoreboards
+∙ Human vs Machine gameplay logic

+In order to install on your system you may just download the project and run on your xcode simulator or physical device.

 ## Getting Started

 In order to install on your system you may just download the project and run on your xcode simulator or physical device.